DeadFoxx1/python_solitaire/README.md

 ```sh
 python main.py
 ```

-# Additional Notes:
+# DEBUG:
-1. Is it normal for a python repo README to have instructions on how to make a virtual environment?
-This is literally my first repo so idk what the standard is.

-2. run for debug output:
+Run for debug output:
 ```sh
 python main.py --debug=True
 ```
-each card object \__str__() is shown like this:
+Each card object \__str__() is shown like this:
 ```sh
 #5 of clubs that is face down:
 5CFalse
 ```

-3. Face cards are still their number value:
+Face cards are still their number value:
 ```sh
 #king of clubs facing up:
 13CTrue
 ```
-4. Foundations and the very top of the columns are also card objects:
+Foundations and the very top of the columns are also card objects:
 ```sh
 #all tops of the top columns are:
 140True